Tokio-School/Google_Cloud_EN/README.md

-# Introducción al cloud computing: Google Cloud
+# **Introduction to cloud computing: Google Cloud**

 - Copyright: Tokio School
-- Mantenedor: Marcos Manuel Ortega <info@indavelopers.com>
+- Director: Marcos Manuel Ortega [info@indavelopers.com](mailto:info@indavelopers.com)

-## Descripción:
+**Description:**

-Repositorio con los ejercicios del curso, una carpeta por unidad.
+Repository with the course exercises, one folder per unit.

-## Set-up
+**Set-up**

-Repositorio en constante cambio y actualización, no se recomienda su clonado local sino acceso web.
+Repository is constantly being changed and updated, local cloning is not recommended, but web access is recommended.